 - Sit with your monitor about 16-29 inches away from your face.
 This inhibits overexposure to the light and keeps you from squinting to focus.

 - Tilt your keyboard so that your arms remain straight while typing.
-Bend your wrists can cause unnecessary joint fatigue.
+Bending your wrists can cause unnecessary joint fatigue.

 - Arrange your desk to allow for easy access to anything frequently used.
 Having to stretch out and reach every time you need a pen can cause injury.
 This is particularly important.
 There are numerous stories of employees who have thrown out their backs picking up pens or other small items.
 This is often the result of tension built up over long periods of time due to unnatural postures.
 The act of “picking up a pen” is simply the final straw before the body can’t take anymore.

 - Don’t hold a phone between your head and shoulder.
 If you use the phone, hold it to your head with your hand.
-If you repeatedly use a phone every day, consider investing in a good headset.
+If you repeatedly use a phone daily, consider investing in a good headset.

 How Can We Help?